-Big hit in electricity prices expected in 2020 in South Africa.
+A big hit in electricity prices is expected every July in South Africa; Eskom, our utility provider is in big trouble.
 This article was first published in the Witness in the column by Bernard Preston entitled Our Green Home.

 Never was there a better time to go solar.
-Prices of panels have risen due to the week rand but excellent lithium batteries and inverters are manufactured right here in SA.
+Panels have doubled in size making them easier to install; excellent lithium batteries and inverters are manufactured right here in South Africa.

-With the City stating that they need over a billion rand, which they obviously don’t have, to upgrade their ageing infrastructure which has “reached the end of its life”, things are only going to get worse with the added widespread vandalism and theft.
+The City has stated that they need over a billion rand which they obviously don’t have, to upgrade their ageing infrastructure that has “reached the end of its life;” matters are only going to get worse with the added widespread vandalism and theft of electricity.

-You could tomorrow put in 5kW of panels with a 7.4 kW lithium ion battery and a 5 kW inverter, for around R170,000.
+You could tomorrow put in 5kW of panels with a 7.4 lithium ion battery and a five kilowatt inverter for less than R200,000.
 You do the numbers and you’ll find the return far better than anything the stock exchange can offer.
 Go for more if you can afford it.

-Add to that the Nersa blunder which is definitely going to mean a 15% rise next year on top of the normal increase; talk is that it could be as much as 50% over the next three years, a huge increase for a rapidly deteriorating service.
+Add to that the Nersa blunder which is definitely going to mean an extra 15% rise in 2021 on top of the normal increase; talk is that it could be as much as 50pc over the next three years, a huge escalation for a rapidly deteriorating service.

-It does mean gladly accepting certain limitations, otherwise you will be frustrated that you have to do your roasting and other heavy power users in daylight.
-Or, get a second battery but they aren’t cheap.
+It does mean gladly accepting certain limitations otherwise you will be frustrated.
+For example that you have to do your roasting in daylight; and other heavy power appliances.
+Or buy a second battery but they aren’t cheap.
 Is washing the dishes the old-fashioned way now and then so dreadful?

-I can honestly say we don’t even notice when the grid fails, unless it has been cloudy.
-Sell the gennie.
+I can honestly say we don’t even notice when the grid fails unless it has been cloudy.
+Sell the generator.

 One debate to consider is which way the panels should face.
 Traditionally you would think definitely north.
-However, most of the power use is in the morning and late afternoon.
-Ideally I would recommend having half of your panels facing north, and a quarter each facing east and west; but that does mean an extra regulator.
-Others have a different opinion.
+However most of the power use is in the morning and late afternoon.
+Ideally I would recommend having half of your PVs looking towards the equator; and a quarter each directed east and west.
+But that does mean two extra regulators.
+Others have different opinions.

-Big hit in electricity prices with 50% rise in the next three years predicted due in part to Nersa's big oops.
+A big hit in electricity prices is expected in the next three years with a 50% rise predicted due in part to Nersa's big oops.

 Here are the back issues.